milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     (println "deletion" succ)))
 ```

-evaluate the inner part, deletion should print ```true``` to the repl, then try evaluating the inner part of ```setup-db``` again and creation should print ```true```
+Evaluate the inner part, deletion should print ```true``` to the repl, then try evaluating the inner part of ```setup-db``` again and creation should print ```true```.

-now we are ready to create our schema
+Now we are ready to create our schema.

-we will store posts with four possible types for the four cards. they will have title, content, date, type and tags.
+We will store posts with four possible types for the four cards.
+They will have title, content, date, type and tags.

 ```
 (def post-schema